staleread/esther-launch-demo/client/README.md

-# esther-local-launch
+# esther-local-launch client

-Demo app to mimic the "Continue button" use case for starting the profile with checkout session information
+Web interface for launching the profiles by passing the cookies and the start URL.
+The profiles are stored in local storage